-Following the alliance with Britain, Brant led successful raids in the civil war for upstate New York.
-On August 6, 1777, with the Patriots en route to relieve British-occupied Fort Stanwix, a mixed party of British regulars and Brant’s Mohawk Indians launched the ambush known as the Battle of Oriskany, during which Patriot General Nicholas Herkimer was wounded and his horse was shot.
+Following the alliance with Britain, Thayendanegea led successful raids in the civil war for upstate New York.
+On August 6, 1777, with the Patriots en route to relieve British-occupied Fort Stanwix, a mixed party of British regulars and Thayendanegea's Mohawk Indians launched the ambush known as the Battle of Oriskany, during which Patriot General Nicholas Herkimer was wounded and his horse was shot.

-One year later, on September 17, 1778, Brant launched a successful attack on German Flats, now known as Herkimer, New York.
-Brant led a force of 150 Iroquois and 300 British Loyalists under the command of Captain William Caldwell against the small community, which had been left virtually undefended by Patriot troops.
+One year later, on September 17, 1778, Thayendanegea launched a successful attack on German Flats, now known as Herkimer, New York.
+Thayendanegea led a force of 150 Iroquois and 300 British Loyalists under the command of Captain William Caldwell against the small community, which had been left virtually undefended by Patriot troops.

 Despite the best efforts of the Iroquois, however, the Chemung Valley fell into the hands of American settlers following the war.
-As a result, Iroquois attached to Chief Joseph Brant followed him in a resettlement to Canada, where they found land and safety with their British allies.
+As a result, Iroquois attached to Chief Thayendanegea followed him in a resettlement to Canada, where they found land and safety with their British allies.